Steak & Kidney pie for an antioxidant kick

 -

-Highly visual, with clear messages
+Highly visual, with repeated messages

 -